grafana/grafana/docs/sources/panels-visualizations/configure-overrides/index.md

 | 2020-01-02 03:05:00 | 47 °C     | 34 °C    | 68 °C    |
 | 2020-01-02 03:06:00 | 48 °C     | 31 °C    | 68 °C    |

 The temperature fields are displaying correctly, but the humidity has incorrect units.
-You can fix this by applying a field option override to the humidity field to change the unit to **Misc > Percent (0-100)**.
+You can fix this by applying a **Misc > Percent (0-100)** override to the humidity field.
+This results in the following table:

 | time                | high temp | low temp | humidity |
 | ------------------- | --------- | -------- | -------- |